-The LAST programming language
+The λDNA and LAST programming languages

 Screenshot of the AMY1 gene, from Wikipedia, adapted